 Our nationally recognized inpatient programs tailor treatments around individual needs.
 Our medically supervised treatment consists of lectures and the development of an individual treatment plan incorporating counseling, nutritional & physical therapy, as well as reading assignments, 12-Step programs, and relaxation & stress-management techniques.
 Our grounds offer a full range of recreational facilities and patient-shared rooms with tastefully decorated interiors.
 Recovery unfolds in a setting which is overwhelmingly positive, respectful, and safe.

-Lakeside-Milam is committed to offering effective and affordable treatment for adults.
+Lakeside-Milam is committed to offering effective and affordable treatment for adults and adolescents.
 Our free initial assessment lets you know the total treatment costs up-front.
 Follow-up care is arranged, and our services are covered by most major insurance carriers.

 Addiction is the problem.
 For many, residential treatment is the answer.
 You can be part of the solution.

-Experience shows that about 20% of persons suffering from chemical dependency need inpatient treatment to get well.
-They are unable to achieve abstinence unless placed in a sheltered, secure, nurturing treatment setting.
-Lakeside-Milam Recovery Centers provides a comfortable, safe setting in which patients can come to terms with chemical dependency and learn a new way of living.
+Our experience shows that about 20% of people suffering from chemical dependency will only get well with inpatient treatment.
+Only with a medically assisted detox and treatment that is in a secure, nurturing, therapeutic setting can one achieve abstinence and recover.
+Lakeside-Milam Recovery Centers provides a comfortable and safe setting in which patients can come to terms with addiction, gain confidence, and learn a new way of living.

-The LMRC program is structured to help alcoholics and addicts arrest chronic drinking and drug use and to preserve the dignity of the individual.
-Patients learn how the chronic and progressive nature of their disease impacts every aspect of their personal lifestyle.
-Our primary thrust is to help patients recognize that alcoholism is a primary, progressive disease, rather than any manifestation of a moral consequence, character weakness, or psychological dysfunction.
-We teach alcoholics and addict to approach their disease as a treatable condition with a high potential for lasting recovery.
-Patients leave inpatient treatment with skills necessary to maintain abstinence and restructure their lives.
+The inpatient program at LMRC is medically and therapeutically structured to help those suffering from alcoholism and/or addiction stop chronic drinking and drug use; and to preserve the dignity of the individual.
+Patients learn about the progressive and chronic nature of the disease and how it impacts every aspect of their life.
+Our primary intention is to help the patient recognize that alcoholism and addiction is a primary, chronic and progressive disease.
+It is not a moral consequence, a character weakness, or a psychological dysfunction.
+The disease is treatable and has a high potential for lasting recovery.
+Patients leave inpatient treatment with necessary skills to maintain abstinence and restructure their lives.

-Staff members identify patient problems based on the following criteria: an admission history and assessment; a complete social history; and a medical examination.
-Individualized treatment plans are then written with the input of medical, nursing, and counseling staff.
+Our clinical and medical staff identify acute patient problems based on the following criteria: the initial assessment, complete social history, and medical examination.
+Individualized treatment plans are written and presented to the patient with input from our medical director, nurse practitioner, nursing and clinical staff.
 The plan is a blueprint for recovery of patients and families.

-LMRC provides services to persons and their families without regard to race, color, creed, national origin, religion, sex, sexual preference, age, or disability.
-LMRC provides equivalent, clearly defined sleeping quarters and bathing accommodations for male and female patients, taking into consideration the unique needs of each gender.
+LMRC provides medical and clinical services to adults and their families.
+They provide care no matter race, color, creed, national origin, religion, sex, sexual preference, age, or disability.
+LMRC provides equivalent, clearly defined sleeping quarters and bathing accommodations, taking into consideration unique gender and identity needs.